Dry Eye Disease

 Dry eye disease is fairly common affecting about 20 per cent of the population and is more prevalent in an older population and in particular with females.

 Meibomian gland dysfunction (MGD) is the leading cause of dry eye disease where the glands are not secreting enough oil or when the oil they secrete is of poor quality.
-Meibomian glands are located inside the bottom eyelids and are responsible for the creation of a tear film that keeps eyes moisturised.
+Meibomian glands are the tiny oil glands which line the margin of the eyelids (the edges which touch when the eyelids are closed).

 Some of the symptoms of dry eye disease include some or all of the following:

 - Scratchy sensation or a feeling that something is in the eye

 - Episodes of excess tearing that follow periods of dryness, discharge, pain and redness in the eye

 Factors that can contribute to dry eye include:

 - A range of medications including antihistamines, decongestants, anti depressants, birth control pills, hormone replacement therapy to relieve symptoms of menopause, medications for anxiety, Parkinson’s disease, and high blood pressure have been associated with dry eye disease